 What are Screen Protectors

-In simple words, a Screen Protector is a thin film of Plastic which can be used to protect the outer glass of any touch-enabled device.
+Screen Protectors- Everything you need to know: In simple words, a Screen Protector is a thin film of plastic that can be used to protect the outer glass of any touch-enabled device.
 If you’re one of those nerds who wants to know the definition, here’s it from Wikipedia.

 “A Screen Protector is an additional sheet of material which commonly is a polyurethane that can be attached to the screen of an electronic device and protect it against physical damage.”- Wikipedia

 If we jump back to the past, the first screen protector was designed and patented by Herbert Schlegel in 1968 for use on Television screens.
 After that, as we moved into the era of Smartphones there were Personal Digital Input Assistants which allowed us to input onto the screen.
 It was called Stylus.
 Often it used to happen that the tip of the stylus could scratch the sensitive screen surface which could lead to damage.
 Since then, this leads to the idea of screen protectors which are widely used even today.
 Best Screen Protectors!

 Types of Screen Protectors

 The types of Screen Protectors are mainly divided on the basis of the material used which are as follows: